thomedpete/Dokes/README.md

 #### Goals and Objectives
 - Build a React/ Router application to hone our skills
 - Utilize Cypress for testing of our content and DOM items for happy and sad paths
-- Research and Implement MUI library componets and GSAP animations for our build to learn, apply and add to our skill list
+- Research and Implement MUI library components and GSAP animations for our build to learn, apply and add to our skill list
 - Refine our Git workflow and Agile practices
-- Have fun fleshing out our own stories as deveolpers
+- Have fun fleshing out our own stories as developers

 ## Technologies
 - ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)